Crab Defense (boxing style): Shoulder roll

 Crab style fighters often make use of the shoulder block and shoulder roll.

-Shoulder block — a defensive technique where a fighter uses their shoulder to deflect or block punches, particularly the opponent's lead hand punch like a right cross or a southpaw jab.
+Shoulder block — a defensive technique where a fighter uses their shoulder to deflect or block punches, usually the opponent's straight punches like a right cross or a southpaw jab.
 The fighter positions their lead shoulder high, tucking their chin behind it.
 The shoulder is rolled forward to meet the incoming punch, deflecting it away from the head and body.

 Shoulder roll — to execute the lead shoulder roll a fighter rotates and ducks (to the right for orthodox fighters and to the left for southpaws) when their opponents punch is coming towards them and then rotates back towards their opponent while their opponent is bringing their hand back.
 The fighter will throw a punch with their back hand as they are rotating towards their undefended opponent.
 The rear shoulder roll can also be used where the fighter rotates and ducks (to the left for orthodox fighters and to the right for southpaws) when their opponents punch is coming towards them and then rotates back towards their opponent while their opponent is bringing their hand back.